particle-iot/docs/src/content/tutorials/diagnostics/fleet-health.md

 alt="Fleet Health Date Range Selection" />

 It can be helpful to examine Fleet Health metrics collected at different time intervals.
-For instance, if doing a post-mortem on a disruption, you would want to go back to look at the time period in question.
+For instance, if doing a post mortem on a disruption, you would want to go back to look at the time period in question.

 You can use the Date Range selector to change the time window for all